See a full summary of our Phoenix damages agreement here.

 - How will damages for current employees be paid?

-We expect that the damages for current employees will be paid out automatically (the same way you receive retroactive payments).
+The damages for current employees will be paid out automatically in the same manner you receive retroactive payments.
+You do not need to apply or submit a claim for Phoenix general damages.

 We believe that this compensation for pain and suffering should be tax free.
 However, we will have to await a formal ruling from the Canada Revenue Agency.
+We do not expect to receive the ruling for another couple of months.
+The employer has agreed to await the ruling from CRA before issuing the damages payments.
 We will communicate with members once a ruling is issued.

 - If we are still owed money because of Phoenix pay issues, does the Phoenix settlement nullify our right to pursue the money we are owed?